Floplosion05/Backup/README.md

  - If you are using an Ethernet connection:
    - just plug in your sd card and LAN cable and you're good to go
  - If you are using a Wifi connection:
-   - add a file called [```wpa_supplicant.conf```](https://www.raspberrypi.org/documentation/configuration/wireless/wireless-cli.md) containing the following and proceed with the mentioned steps
+   - in the root directory of the sd card add a file called [```wpa_supplicant.conf```](https://www.raspberrypi.org/documentation/configuration/wireless/wireless-cli.md) containing the following and proceed with the mentioned steps
 ```
 ctrl_interface=DIR=/var/run/wpa_supplicant GROUP=netdev
 update_config=1